asiakay/asiakay/README.md

   - how to check which files were saved to the staging area and which files were not // `git status`
   - how to view, add, and delete remote connections to and from other remote repositories // `git remote` + [commands](https://www.atlassian.com/git/tutorials/syncing#git-remote)
   - how to do CRUD operations on branches // `git branch` + [commands](https://www.atlassian.com/git/tutorials/using-branches)
-  - how to capture changes from a remote server and merge the changes to the local repository directory
+  - how to capture changes from a remote server and merge the changes to the local repository directory // `git pull`, `git merge`
-  - how to view any conflicts from merging version histories across local repositories, compare them and preview before committing
+  - how to view any conflicts from merging version histories across local repositories, compare them and preview before committing // `git diff`

-  - collaborate with a team to test features on branches, or offshoots, of the main archive.
-   - how to create pull requests to request remote changes on a before local changes be integrated into the main branch that all members of the remote team will be working on.
-   - how to undo by replacing changes with the previously saved content
--
--
--
--
--       for keeping track of projects related to Software Engineering with C#.
+  - how to locally start from scratch by fetching the most recent history from the server's remote repository. // `git fetch origin`

 - 🌱 I'm proud of the fact that my tech stack knowledege base has expanded to include **C#, .NET, JavaScript, Node.JS, React, Express, Gatsby, GraphQL and Figma**